microbiome/data/Salehi2025/README.md

 -    `main.R` – Wrapper script to execute all of the above in correct order.

+-    All fitted models and simulation results are saved as `.rds` files to avoid repeated computation.

 ## How to Use and Reproduce Figure 5

 To load the dataset in R: